yetanotherco/aligned_layer/docs/introduction/4_faq.md

 ### What proof systems do you support?

 Aligned is designed to support any proof system.
-Currently supported ones are Groth16 and Plonk (gnark), SP1, Halo 2 (IPA and KZG)
+Currently supported ones are Groth16 and Plonk (gnark), SP1, Halo 2 (IPA and KZG).

 ### How hard is it to add new proof systems?